 - Low self-esteem and body image issues

 More serious side effects of diet pill abuse occur at the point of overdose.
-The danger is typically associated with your cardiac health.
-This puts you at risk for kidney failure, liver toxicity, heart attack, and hypertension.
+The danger is typically associated with your cardiac health, but there is also the risk of kidney failure and liver toxicity.
+Heart attack, stroke, and hypertension are also commonly caused from diet pill abuse.
 The warning signs include, but are not limited to:

 - Severe headaches

 - Blurred vision

 Are you worried about how withdrawal from your diet pills might feel?
 Everyone reacts differently to the withdrawal process.
 Your symptoms will depend on how long you have been using the drug and how much you have been taking.
 Here are some of the diet pill withdrawal symptoms that might occur as soon as six hours after your last dose.
 They are the most uncomfortable in the first one to two days after discontinuing your diet pills.

 - Fatigue, or “brain fog”